Max Bernays: Recognition of service

 Bernays was awarded the Conspicuous Gallantry Medal for his heroic actions.
 His actions displayed such a degree of courage that a prominent flag officer in the RCN recommended him for the Victoria Cross.
 Rear Admiral L.W.
 Murray believed that "the manner in which this comparatively young rating remained at his post, alone, and carried out the 133 telegraph orders as well as the many helm orders necessary to accomplish the destruction of this submarine, whilst the wheelhouse was being pierced by explosive shell from the enemy's Oerlikon gun and his only exit was cut off by fire, is not only in keeping with the highest traditions of the Service but adds considerably to those traditions.
 I am proud of the privilege to recommend Acting Chief Petty Officer Bernays for the Victoria Cross."

 Bernays did not receive the Victoria Cross due to conflicts with the British Admiralty, which was hesitant upon receiving the recommendation despite a push from Canadian authorities.
 This was one of the first cases where the Canadian Government had intervened in the process, but like many other cases after it, the attempt failed.

 Post-war

 At the close of the Second World War, Bernays remained in the RCN and later served in the Korean War.
 His medals can be seen on display at the CFB Esquimalt Museum.

-A Harry DeWolf-class offshore patrol vessel to be named for Bernays, was authorized by the government.
-In January 2021, reports indicated that the vessel would be launched in November and the vessel delivered to the Royal Canadian Navy in 2022 for use as "Canada's third Arctic and Offshore Patrol Ship".
-The ship was delivered to the RCN on September 2, 2022.
+A Harry DeWolf-class offshore patrol vessel is named HMCS Max Bernays.
+The vessel was commissioned on 3 May 2024 in the presence of Anne, Princess Royal.